personalis/hgvslib/README.md

 Brief description
 -----------------------------
-hgvslib provides methods to parse and compare the equivalency of different variant strings described according to Human Genome Variation Society (HGVS) syntax.
+hgvslib provides methods to parse and compare the equivalency of variant strings described according to Human Genome Variation Society (HGVS) syntax.

 Purpose